Penny (Australian coin): Numismatics

-The 1930 penny is one of the rarest Australian coins, due to a very small number being minted, and holds the record as the most valuable copper penny in the world.
+The 1930 penny is one of the rarest Australian coins due to a very small number being minted, and holds the record as the most valuable copper penny in the world.

 It is highly sought after by coin collectors, and a 1930 penny in very fine condition can be worth A$45,000 or more.
 The 1930 penny has remained Australia's most well-known rare coin ever since one was first discovered by Sydney coin collector Fritz Schaefer between 1940 and 1944.

-Other "hard to get" years include 1925 and 1946, although they are not as valuable as the 1930 penny.
+Other years with low mintages include 1925 and 1946, although they are not as valuable as the 1930 penny.
 Lower-grade 1925 and 1946 pennies can be obtained for under $150.

 There are also some valuable varieties of the Australian penny.
 Most varieties arose as a result of either historical events that impacted normal operation of the country's coin mints or intended changes in the coin minting processes.
 For example, there is a cluster of 1931 penny varieties that evidences an experimental period of penny production at the Melbourne Mint during the start of the Great Depression.

 Another example is the cluster of 1920 penny varieties that evidences the transfer of dies from the Melbourne Mint to the Sydney Mint, which involved a series of experimental strikes in preparation for the first official pennies that were struck by the Sydney Mint in October 1920.
 Similarly, the 1952 cluster of penny varieties arose when the Perth Mint began to produce its own pennies following a series of experimental strikes.

 While many penny varieties are common, there are some extremely rare and valuable examples, such as the 1930 English obverse penny and the 1920 English obverse penny with a dot above the bottom scroll.